 So, how do legal systems abroad contrast with the American justice system?

 There are two main types of legal systems used around the world: civil and common law.
-Below, we discuss the biggest distinctions between the two along with the geographical regions where they’re employed.
+Below, we discuss the biggest distinctions between the two along with the geographical regions where they’re used.

 Civil Law